Khanate of Kalat: Establishment

 Ahmad Shah laid siege to Kalat for over 40 days, and attempted to storm it, however it was unsuccessful.
 In the ensuing 1758 treaty of Kalat, the exact agreements are disputed.
 Some sources state that the Khanate of Kalat became a sovereign state.
 According to some other accounts, Mir Nasir Khan had recognized suzerainty of Ahmad Shah, who guaranteed non-interference in the matters of Kalat.
 Nevertheless, Kalat did not pay any tribute to Durrani Empire thereafter, and provided military contingents in exchange of money only.
-Following the collapse of the Durranis, any trace of Afghan influence over Kalat ended after the death of Sher Dil Khan, the ruler of the Principality of Qandahar, in 1826.
+Following the collapse of the Durranis, any trace of Afghan influence over Kalat ended after the death of Sher Dil Khan, the ruler of the Principality of Kandahar, in 1826.

-Mir Nasir Khan, known to the Baloch "The Great", undertook 25 military campaigns during his reign, and forced the Talpur dynasty of Sindh to pay tribute.
+Mir Nasir Khan, also known by his epithet, "The Great", undertook 25 military campaigns during his reign, and forced the Talpur dynasty of Sindh to pay tribute.
 He was the first Khan of Kalat to establish a centralized bureaucracy and issue own currency.
 He established the office of Grand Vizier to look after the affairs of the state, as well as a standing army.
 He had also established diplomatic relations with Ottoman Turkey, Iran, Afghanistan and Sultanate of Oman.
 In 1784, he gave refuge to the future Sultan of Oman, Sultan bin Ahmad, and gifted him the port of Gwadar.
 Gwadar continued to be part of Sultanate of Oman until it was purchased by Pakistan in 1958.
 Due to his achievements, he is considered a central figure and hero among Brahuis as well as Balochs.